-The Select Committee will at some point make and announce its decision, but it is unlikely to do so on the same day as a Petitioner's evidence session (indeed, the taking and announcing of decisions may be postponed until a later stage depending on the order of Petitions).
-The Select Committee has already announced some decisions and comments on the Petitions that it has already heard, and these are published on the Select Committee website and in the transcript.
+The Select Committee will at some point make and announce its decision, but it is very unlikely to do so on the same day as a Petitioner's evidence session (indeed, the taking and announcing of decisions may be postponed until a later stage depending on the order of Petitions).

-Where a series of Petitions addresses related issues, the Select Committee will invite the second and subsequent Petitioners to say whether they wish to make points not already addressed by the first Petitioner.
+Where a series of Petitions address related issues, the Select Committee will invite the second and subsequent Petitioners to say whether they wish to make points not already addressed by the first Petitioner.
 These Petitioners will be asked to address only those further points, unless there are exceptional reasons.
 Petitioners choosing not to speak will be deemed for formal purposes to have appeared, provided they or their agent are present in the room and identify themselves.

 The Select Committee has said that groups of Petitioners from the same area are encouraged to appoint a lead Petitioner to outline their case, with other Petitioners from the group adding local detail where appropriate, instead of repeating the case.